DOAGenesys/LAAC/README.md

 ## Security Considerations

 - No sensitive credentials in the client bundle (only `NEXT_PUBLIC_*` vars)
+- Geocoding API key is server-side only, not exposed to the frontend
 - Client-side token has minimal scopes (`users:read` only)
 - Server-side token has minimal scopes (`authorization:division:edit users:search`)
-- Geolocation data processed client-side only, not stored
+- Geolocation data processed client-side only, coordinates sent to backend geocoding API
 - CORS protection via same-origin API routes
 - A security verification script is available: `npm run security:verify` (run from `laac` directory).
 This script builds the app and scans client-side bundles for inadvertently exposed sensitive variables.
 - Run `npm run security:audit` (from `laac` directory) to check for known vulnerabilities in dependencies.